NREL-Sienna/InfrastructureSystems.jl/docs/src/index.md

 ```

 ------------
-PowerSystems has been developed as part of the Scalable Integrated Infrastructure Planning
+InfrastructureSystems has been developed as part of the Scalable Integrated Infrastructure Planning
 (SIIP) initiative at the U.S. Department of Energy's National Renewable Energy Laboratory
 ([NREL](https://www.nrel.gov/))